 In this article, we’ll cover the basics of C-peptide biology, understand what it tells you about your body’s ability to secrete insulin, how it helps you understand what type of diabetes you are living with, as well as where and how to get your C-peptide tested easily.

 When the beta cells in your pancreas secrete insulin, they secrete it as a molecule known as “proinsulin.”
 Proinsulin is an immature version of insulin comprised of an alpha-chain, a beta-chain, and a C-peptide connector.
 In fact, C-peptide is literally short for connecting peptide.

 When C-peptide is removed from the proinsulin molecule, the alpha and beta chains become linked, and proinsulin turns into insulin, which has specific and powerful biological activity in your blood.

-What this means is very important – C-peptide remains in your blood for approximately 5 times as long as insulin, and is therefore present in your blood at approximately 5 times the concentration (2).
+What this means is very important – C-peptide remains in your blood for approximately 5 times as long as insulin and is therefore present in your blood at approximately 5 times the concentration (2).

-Because C-peptide is directly related to your insulin production, understanding whether beta cells are capable of secreting sufficient amounts of insulin to meet your body’s metabolic needs is an absolutely crucial piece of information.
+Because the C-peptide is directly related to your insulin production, understanding whether beta cells are capable of secreting sufficient amounts of insulin to meet your body’s metabolic needs is an absolutely crucial piece of information.

 An accurate C-peptide measurement will provide you and your doctor with a quantitative assessment of the ability of your pancreatic beta cells to secrete insulin.
 This information allows you to answer the following questions: